digithree/markpage-server/README.md

 We may allow a couple of hashtags to be attached to a post in order to facilitate viewing better, but the usage of any personally identifying information is strongly discouraged.

+## Usage

+You can test this server in a live Heroku app at [https://markpage-server.herokuapp.com/](https://markpage-server.herokuapp.com/).
+This is currently being used by the MarkPage plugin. _Please use it responsibly_.

+**Endpoints**

+### GET /

+index.html, default skeleton info

+### GET /test

+test express endpoint routing is working and server is alive

+### GET /extract-content

+Extract content from a webpage and respond with extracted data

+Params:

+- _from_ (required), Base64 encoded URL of webpage to extract content from
+- _format_ (optional) [default: full]
+-- full, response will contain entire content extration JSON object as supplied by node-unfluff -- content-only, response will contain the extracted text body content only

 # Deploy to Heroku

 You can deploy a live copy of this application to Heroku with the button below.